devg0804/MIST4610-Project2/README.md

 - Where Genre.genreName = genreInput AND movie.releaseYear BETWEEN begYearInput AND
 - endYearInput AND revenue > revenueInput;

+Justification: This procedure enables management to focus on specific genres and time periods to assess the success of their investment strategies within those contexts.
+By specifying date ranges, management can analyze how movie performance in a genre has evolved over time and adapt to changing audience preferences.
+A procedure also allows flexibility than a regular query does.
-13. Of movies released in the last 15 years, which genres have a percentage of movies

-- produced greater than 10%?
+13. Of movies released in the last 15 years, which genres have a percentage of movies produced greater than 10%?
 - Select genreName, count(genreName), (count(genreName) / (select count(*) From movie where
 - releaseYear between 2009 and 2024)) * 100 As `percentage` From Genre
 - Join movie on movie.idgenre = Genre.idgenre
 - Where releaseYear between 2009 AND 2024
 - Group By genreName
 - Having `percentage` > 10

+Justification: Allows management to see the trend in movie production in the modern age.
+Management can use the query to see what genres are dominating the box office, and they can use this information to adjust their production decisions in the future.
+For example, if they see that fantasy movies are dominating the market, they can focus on producing these movies and adjust their marketing to appeal to younger audiences, like elementary school children.

  14. For each actor, list the number of movies they have performed in for each genre, if the number is > 3